beingshivam/beingshivam.github.io/IPL_EDA.md

   <img src="images/wp2458583.jpg?raw=true"/>

 **Project description:** Data Analytics is all about finding valuable insights that help businesses take right decisions.
 In this Project, I have done exploratory data analysis using python.
 The dataset in action is IPL(Indian Premier League) dataset between 2008 and 2016.
-IPL is world's most famous cricket tournament which is held every month, it is one of the most successful tournament.
+IPL is world's most famous cricket tournament which is held every year, it is one of the most successful tournament.
 In this analysis I have tried to explore the data set using different plots.

 ### 1. About Dataset